TZeys/BimmerScreenFS/docs/hardware/BOM.md

 Five modules, no PCB, no custom parts.
 Prices are rough mid-2026 EUR for single quantities from the usual places, and they move around a lot, so treat them as a ballpark rather than a quote.
 The datasheet links are the ones worth reading before you buy.
+Aliexpress might be your best option.
+Just copy the product name.

 | # | Part | What it does | Rough price | Where |
 |---|------|--------------|-------------|-------|